 Environmental sustainability has lately become one of the most relevant issues analysed in our society, together with public debt, anti-seismic safety measures, the rehabilitation of degraded urban areas, etc. Therefore, building and refurbishing projects always become more complicated with time.
-Consequently, professional roles gradually become more specialised.
+Consequently, professional roles gradually become more and more specialised.
 On one hand this permits an improvement in the overall quality of projects, but on the other hand it leads to an increase in the number of professionals needed for a project to be completed and a consequential fragmentation of the industry.

 Translating the information for an entire project into a digital form, using the same standards and language, enables it to be managed more easily, and improves the individual work and general communication between each member of the project team.
 We call this process “using the BIM”.

 Good collaboration should always start with putting the final aim of the project as the number one priority, permitting the optimisation of the work of others by passing on information efficiently without losing the focus on this goal.
 Therefore, when starting a new project the first questions to ask should be: “What information will facilitate my work?
 What information will simplify the work of others?
 What information will make the final user satisfied?”
 We are the final user.
 When we enter an office, a school, or an airport we want to find a comfortable, functional, and non-polluting environment that is well kept and safe.